td2thinh/lambda/readme.md

 - While testing around with the type inference and let binding, I found out a HUGE error I was making that when trying to infer the type of `Let x = e1 in e2`, I infer the type of e1 like I'm supposed to but I'm inferring with an empty env, I modified the mutual recursive version of `type_inference` to take the env as a parameter so that I can pass the current env to the type inference of e1 and then continue like I'm supposed to.

+EDIT: I moved this note above because it is a very important note.